-6-inch Round Top Landscape Garden Sod Staples (For PVC Pipes & Drip Tubing) - 11 Gauge
+6 in.
+Round Landscape Staples (For PVC Pipes & Drip Tubing) - 11 Gauge

 Hold Down Drip Tubing and PVC Pipes!Sandbaggy drip tubing stakes have a round top designed to hold down piping like drip tubing.
 These round top staples prevent the tubing from moving around, securing it to the ground with maximum grip.

 - Size: 6 in. x 1 in. x 6 in.

 - For securing pipes, whether metal or plastic.
 They make the perfect pvc pipe stakes.